 –The role of IQ is always ignored, as far as I know.
 Joshua Foer, being that he is a hugely successful author and attended Yale, likely has a very high IQ (at least 140, which is higher than 99.5% of people).
 As further evidence of the role of biology, Foer has two brothers who are also very successful authors.
 Digit recall, which tests for short-term memory, is highly g-loaded meaning it is highly correlated with IQ, so we would expect higher-IQ people to excel at memorization, with or without mnemonics.
 Without controlling for IQ is is impossible to know if feats of memory are really just feats of IQ, or a specific skill that can be learned (I am very certain it is the former).

-Failing to take into account IQ for a task as g-loaded as memory is like measuring vertical jumps without accounting for height and weight, which are important variables for vertical jump distance.
+Failing to take into account IQ for a task as g-loaded as memory is like comparing weightlifting totals without accounting for body weight, which is an important variable in terms of how much weight someone can lift, which is why weight classes exist.

 Now of course, it’s possible that everyone regardless of IQ benefits from memory training, but failing to control for IQ is still shoddy science.